xt0rted/tailwindcss-tag-helpers/README.md

 The `default-class` list will be applied if the urls don't match, and the `current-class` list will be applied if the urls do match.

+If an immediate child element has a `default-class` or `current-class` attribute it will also have its class lists merged.

 The naming of these attributes aligns with the comments found in the Tailwind UI templates and the `-class` suffix allows the attributes to automatically work with [Headwind](https://marketplace.visualstudio.com/items?itemName=heybourn.headwind).

 The matching method can be either `Full` (default) which ensures the link path and current path are the same, or `Base` which ensures the link path starts with, or is the same as, the current path.

-> ℹ️ Query string values are not used for either method of matching.
+> **Note**: Query string values are not used for either method of matching.

 ```html
 <a